Don't put unwanted leftover paint that is still liquid in the garbage.

 Dried paint, empty cans

 If the paint can is dry, it's OK to put empty paint cans (plastic or metal) in the garbage.
 Leave the lid off to show that the can is empty and dry.
-Ask if your recycling service provider accepts empty metal paint cans.
+Ask if your recycling service provider may accept empty metal paint cans.

 If paint rollers and brushes cannot be reused, dry them out and place them in the garbage.